igormjalves/weather-api/README.md

 ## Installation

 1. Clone the project
-2. Check prerequisites: Java JDK, Apache Maven, IDE (IntelliJ IDEA, Eclipse, VSCode).
+2. Check prerequisites: Java SDK 1.8, Apache Maven 3.X, Postgres 14, and an IDE (IntelliJ IDEA, Eclipse, VSCode).
 3. Import as a Maven project
 4. Build the project: Once the project is imported, build it using Maven:
 <!-- -->